-Launched in 2019, the LIWP Farmworker Housing Component provides services in the 12 counties in California that have the highest farmworker populations, including:
+The LIWP Farmworker Housing Component currently provides services in two regions that include 18 counties in California that have the highest farmworker populations.

 To be eligible, at least one household member must be an agricultural employee and the household must meet the program’s income guidelines.
 After qualification, your home will be evaluated to determine what energy efficiency services are right for your household.

 A LIWP approved contractor will deliver and install new energy efficient appliances, such as a new air conditioner, furnace, ceiling fans, refrigerator and other services, such as weatherization, to make your home more energy efficient.

 An inspector will visit your home to ensure the work performed by the contractor meets all quality standards and all new appliances are working properly.